-4. Drug Product for Testing
+4. Prepaid Drug Product for Testing

-The Company has paid installments to its contract drug manufacturing and raw material suppliers totaling \$292,800 during 2008 and \$315,640 during 2009 pursuant to a Project Plan and Supply Agreement (see Note 11.) for the manufacture and delivery of the Company's lead drug product for testing in a Phase I clinical trial.
-This amount is carried on the Balance Sheet as of December 31, 2009 at cost as Drug Product for Testing and will be expensed as the drug product is used during the Phase I clinical trial.
+Advance payments, including nonrefundable amounts, for goods or services that will be used or rendered for future R&D activities are deferred and capitalized.
+Such amounts will be recognized as an expense as the related goods are delivered or the related services are performed.
+The Company has paid installments to its contract drug manufacturing and raw material suppliers totaling \$88,400 during 2010 pursuant to a Project Plan and Supply Agreement (see Note 11.) for the manufacture and delivery of the Company's lead drug product for testing in a Phase I clinical trial.
+This amount is carried on the Balance Sheet as of December 31, 2010 at cost as Prepaid Drug Product for Testing and will be expensed when the drug product is received by the Company in 2011.
+The amount of \$608,440 carried on the balance sheet as of December 31, 2009 represented costs accumulated and capitalized for drug product that was delivered to the Company in 2010, and consequently, this amount was charged to research and development expense during the year 2010.